Gambrill State Park: Location

-The park is approximately 51 miles (82 km) northwest of Washington, D.C. and 53 miles (85 km) west of Baltimore on Catoctin Mountain.
+The park is approximately 51 miles (82 km) northwest of Washington, D.C., and 53 miles (85 km) west of Baltimore on Catoctin Mountain.
 Gambrill Park Road is located approximately six miles (10 km) away from Frederick on Route 40 West.
 The park road traverses Catoctin Mountain, and accesses the campground, the trailhead, and the High Knob areas of this park.

 History

-The park is named after James H. Gambrill, Jr. (1866-1951), a participant in the grain industry and in Frederick city politics, who was a conservationist and frequent visitor to Catoctin Mountain.
-In an effort to establish a park, Gambrill convinced his fellow businessmen to purchase the land that now makes up the park and donate it to the city of Frederick.
+The park is named after James H. Gambrill, Jr. (1866–1951), a participant in the grain industry and in Frederick city politics, who was a conservationist and frequent visitor to Catoctin Mountain.
+In an effort to establish a park, Gambrill persuaded his fellow businessmen to purchase the land that now makes up the park and donate it to the city of Frederick.
 The city then donated the land one year later to the state of Maryland.
 The state park was dedicated on September 7, 1934.
 A majority of the park's buildings and structures including its roads, stone overlooks, wooden picnic shelters, Tea Room, and ranger’s residence were constructed in the 1930s by the Civilian Conservation Corps.